Skip to main content

 Uppercut overcorrection is when a hitter, trying to add loft or correct a history of topped balls, swings with a bat path noticeably steeper than the pitch's own descent angle, trading ground balls for pop-ups.

-A moderate uppercut that roughly matches a descending slow-pitch arc is often productive, but hitters coming off a stretch of topped or rolled-over ground balls sometimes overcorrect by exaggerating the upward angle of the swing well beyond what the pitch requires.
-The result trades one mis-hit for another — instead of topping the ball into the ground, the bat now gets underneath it, producing pop-ups and weak, high fly balls rather than the intended line drives.
+A moderate uppercut that roughly matches a descending slow-pitch arc is often productive.
+But hitters coming off a stretch of topped or rolled-over ground balls sometimes overcorrect by exaggerating the upward angle of the swing well beyond what the pitch requires.
+The result trades one mis-hit for another.
+This means instead of topping the ball into the ground, the bat now gets underneath it.
+This produces pop-ups and weak, high fly balls rather than the intended line drives.

 After a game of topped ground balls, the hitter exaggerates the uppercut in the next at-bat and pops the very next pitch straight up, having overcorrected past the pitch's actual descent angle.